Fri July 8, 2011

 There are signs that economy could improve in the second half of the year.
 Gas prices have come down since peaking in early May at a national average of nearly $4 per gallon.
 Prices averaged $3.59 a gallon nationwide on Friday, according to AAA.

 Still, the government said last month that the economy grew only 1.9 percent in the January-March quarter.
-Analysts are expecting similarly weak growth in April-June quarter.
+Analysts are expecting similarly weak growth in the April-June quarter.

 The economy will grow at a 3.2 percent pace in final six months of the year, according to an Associated Press survey of 38 economists.